Department of Computer Science and Engineering

 Enrollment is limited to students with a program in Computer Engineering or Computer Science.

-Enrollment is limited to students with a major in Applied & Comp Math and Stats, Computer Engineering or Computer Science.
+Enrollment is limited to students with a program in Applied & Comp Math and Stats, Computer Engineering or Computer Science.